 - 1. Illegal charges levied on children's school admission forms which are supposed to be free. - 2.
 School places 'auctioned' out to the highest bidder. - 3.
 Children from certain communities favoured for admission, others subjected to extra payments. - 4.
 Good grades and exam passes obtained through bribes to teachers and public officials.
 The prices are often well known, and candidates can be expected to pay up-front. - 5.
 Examination results only released upon payment. - 6.
-Removing the consequences of failing exams by (re-)admitting students under false names.

-- 7. Embezzlement of funds intended for teaching materials, school buildings, etc. - 8.
+Removing the consequences of failing exams by (re-)admitting students under false names. - 7.
+Embezzlement of funds intended for teaching materials, school buildings, etc. - 8.
 Sub-standard educational material purchased due to manufacturers' bribes, instructors' copyrights - 9.
 Schools monopolising meals and uniforms, resulting in low quality and high prices. - 10.
 Private tutoring outside school hours given to paying pupils, reducing teachers' motivation in ordinary classes, and reserving compulsory topics for the private sessions to the detriment of pupils - 11.
 School property used for private commercial purposes. - 12.
 Pupils carrying out unpaid labour for the benefit of the staff. - 13.
 Staff exploiting and abusing pupils in many different ways (physically, sexually, etc.). - 14.
 Teacher recruitment and postings influenced by bribes or sexual favours. - 15.
 Exam questions sold in advance. - 16.
 'Ghost teachers' salaries drawn for staff who are no longer (or never were) employed for various reasons (including having passed away). - 17.
-High absenteeism, with severe effects on de facto student-teacher ratios. - 18.
-Licences and authorisations for teaching obtained on false grounds via corrupt means. - 19.
+High absenteeism, with severe effects on de facto student-teacher ratios.

+- 18. Licences and authorisations for teaching obtained on false grounds via corrupt means. - 19.
 Inflated student numbers (including numbers of special-needs pupils) quoted to obtain better funding. - 20.
 Bribes to auditors for not disclosing the misuse of funds. - 21.
 Embezzlement of funds raised by local NGOs and parents' organisations. - 22.
 Politicians allocating resources to particular schools to gain support, especially during election times.

-And there are others, such as from OECD in Serbia 2012 and Selic and Vukovic 2009.
+Others worth a look include those from the OECD in Serbia 2012 and from Selic and Vukovic 2009.

-Sexual exploitation is a corruption type in education.
-Sexual exploitation in education is also a type of corruption, well within the definition of corruption as abuse of office for private gain.
+Sexual exploitation in education is also a corruption issue.
+It is very much within the usual definition of corruption as 'abuse of office for private gain'.
 Exchanging school entrance, exam results, certificates and so forth for sex is a common problem.
 A study of sexual violence in Botswana, for example, revealed that 67% of girls reported sexual harassment by teachers, 11% of the girls surveyed seriously considered dropping out of school due to harassment, despite the fact that Botswana provides 10 years of free education, and 10% consented to sexual relations for fear of reprisals on grades and performance records (See Meier 2004, Corruption in the Education Sector: An Introduction, p7).